Skip to content

 biomcp search drug --indication melanoma --limit 5

-search drug --interactions <drug> is currently unavailable because the public data sources BioMCP uses do not expose partner-indexed interaction rows.
+search drug --interactions <drug> is currently unavailable because the public data sources BioMCP uses do not expose partner-indexed interaction rows on the search surface.
+Use biomcp drug interactions <name> or biomcp get drug <name> interactions for the DDInter-backed interaction workflow instead.

 Get a drug record